manojkumar3320/project-CODESK/README.md

     - Image URL
     - Description
     - Hobbies
-    By adding above details in add employee page and we store those details in local storage. while using those details tehn we can         fetch them.
+    =>By adding above details in add employee page and we store those details in local storage. while using those details tehn we can         fetch them.

 3. Employee view page:
-       the use of employee view page we had to know the details of employees.
+      => the use of employee view page we had to know the details of employees.

 4. Update Employee:
     - Last Name